Study of Flat Spectrum Radio Quasars and BL Lacertae Objects as Sources of Diffusive Ultra High-Energy Cosmic Rays: Flux of UHECRs

 The diffusion of CRs in TMFs has been studied extensively by many authors \citep{berezinskyGre, blasi, Sarmah:2025yoy, globus, sigl, stanev, kotera, swaraj5, Yoshiguchi, lemoine1, hooper, hooper2, sigl2007, aloisio_ptep, swaraj1}.
 Berezinsky and Gazizov \citep{berezinsky_gazizov, berezinskyGre} generalised the Syrovatskii solution \citep{syrovatsky_1959} to examine the diffusion of protons in an expanding Universe.
 The flux from a CR source at a distance $r_\text{s}$, much larger than the diffusion length $l_\text{D}$, can be obtained by solving the diffusion equation in an expanding Universe \citep{berezinskyGre}, leading to the expression \citep{Manuel}:

 where $z_{\text{max}}$ is the maximum redshift at which the source starts emitting CRs, and $E_\text{g}$ is the generation energy at redshift $z$ corresponding to energy $E$ at $z = 0$.
 The total source emissivity $\mathcal{N}$ is obtained by summing the charge-specific emissivities $\mathcal{N}_\text{Z}$ for different nuclei.
-The charge-specific emissivity follows a power-law with a rigidity cutoff $ZE_\text{max}$ and is given by \citep{mollerachjcap}
+The charge-specific emissivity follows a power-law with a rigidity dependent cutoff at the maximum energy $E_\text{max}=Z E_p$, where $E_p$ is the maximum proton energy, and is given by \citep{mollerachjcap}

+where $\varepsilon_\text{Z}$ denotes the relative fractional contributions of nuclei with charge $Z$ to the CR flux and these fractions are treated as free parameters (constrained such that $\sum \varepsilon_\text{Z} = 1$).
+In this work, we adopt an effective parametrisation in which the maximum energy is expressed as \citep{Rieger:2022qhs}

-where $\varepsilon_\text{Z}$ denotes the relative contribution of nuclei with charge $Z$ to the CR flux, and $f(z)$ describes the evolution of source emissivity with redshift $z$.
-In our study, we improve the description of $f(z)$ by adopting the luminosity-dependent density evolution (LDDE) model for FSRQs derived by Ajello et al.~\cite{Ajello:2011zi}.
-Instead of using a simple phenomenological form, often taken as a power-law or broken power-law in $(1+z)$, we employ a physically motivated redshift evolution based on the observed FSRQ luminosity function.
-In this framework, the comoving source density is expressed as
+where $L$ is the source luminosity and $\eta < 1$ denotes the acceleration efficiency.
+We take $E_0 = 10^{20}~\mathrm{eV}$ and $L_0 = 10^{45}~\mathrm{erg\,s^{-1}}$, consistent with typical astrophysical accelerators \citep{Rieger:2022qhs}.
+Furthermore, $f(z)$ describes the evolution of source emissivity with redshift $z$.
+In our study, we improve the description of $f(z)$ by adopting the LDDE model for FSRQs and BL Lacs derived by Ajello et al.~\citep{Ajello:2011zi, Ajello:2013lka}.
+Instead of using a simple phenomenological form, often taken as a power-law or broken power-law in $(1+z)$, we employ a physically motivated redshift evolution based on the observed gamma-ray luminosity function.
+In this approach, the evolution factor is expressed as

+where $\Phi(L, z)$ is the luminosity function of the sources and $L_{\min}$, $L_{\max}$ are the luminosity limits.
+This formulation incorporates both the redshift and luminosity dependence of the AGN population in a self-consistent manner.